 For over 52 years, Thurnher’s Alpenhof has graciously offered family traditions, luxury, and l’art d’hospitalité on an international level.
 The hotel is located in Zürs, one of the world’s most exclusive skiing paradises.

-Zürs is bleaker than Lech with less of a village center and few trees to pretty-up the barren slopes at the top of this mountain.
+Zürs is bleaker than Lech, with less of a village center and few trees to pretty up the barren slopes at the top of this mountain.
 But the hotel exudes warmth.
-It offers its guests exquisite antiques and artwork, highly comfortable rooms and suites, some with whirlpools or fireplace, as well as an outstanding gourmet restaurant.
+It offers its guests exquisite antiques and artwork, highly comfortable rooms and suites, some with whirlpools or fireplaces, as well as an outstanding gourmet restaurant.

 10. Kristiania Lech